microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

   If a complex Console API call can be expressed as a series of simpler ones, and if no other performance expectations exist, it should be expressed via the simpler ones.
 * Works even if only partially implemented<br>
   Example: `CreateConsoleScreenBuffer` is seldomly used, but its existence adds significant complexity to the callback API design and potential implementations.
-  A terminal should either be able to return `E_NOTIMPL` and we provide a fallback, or we provide guidance for how reasonable fallbacks can be implented (e.g. by using the xterm alt buffer in this example).
+  A terminal should either be able to return `E_NOTIMPL` and we provide a fallback, or we provide guidance for how reasonable fallbacks can be implemented (e.g. by using the xterm alt buffer in this example).

 > [!IMPORTANT]
 > The following API design is a rough draft just to convey the general idea.